 The direct way from the thoughts to the control centres in the brain

-But the psyche can do even more.
+But the psyche can even more.
 With the help of the thoughts we can influence the individual organs in a targeted way.
-This is a finding from modern placebo research at the Ludwig Maximilian University of Munich.
-The following has been established here: Organs are not controlled exclusively via deeper areas of the brain that are not accessible to consciousness.
+This is a discovery from modern placebo research at the Ludwig Maximilian University of Munich.
+The following has been established here: Organs are not controlled via deeper areas of the brain that are not accessible to consciousness.
 But also - and this is sensational - via brain regions close to consciousness.
 Our thoughts, our desires and hopes affect our organs.
 More or less all the organs.
-In other words, if we take a drug in anticipation of a certain effect, we contact the appropriate body.
+If we take a drug anticipating a certain effect, we contact the appropriate body.
 The effect we have on the organ is even stronger the higher our expectations of the drug.

-In the family situation, use a sensitive antenna to locate the mood and especially the needs of others.
+In the family situation, use a sensitive antenna to locate the mood and the needs of others.
 Is it a need to be left alone with the children?
 Or do you want to talk?
-In many cases, the mistake is made of trying to talk too much about the children and the partner instead of just listening.
+Most times, the mistake is made of trying to talk too much about the children and the partner instead of just listening.

 If the children have a problem, it is about developing solutions.
 However, the solution is often already available to people who ask for help, including children.
-But instead of just serving the children the solution on a silver tray, attentive listening is called for with the aim of understanding.
+But instead of just serving the children the solution on a silver tray, attentive listening is called for to understand.
 How does that work?
-You can positively influence the direction of the conversation by asking friendly questions.
-Example: Ask for a school friend "Is he or she having problems with the class teacher?
+You can influence the conversation by asking friendly questions.
+Example: Ask for a school friend "Is he or she has problems with the class teacher?
 No?
 Why not?"
 Let the kids tell it.
-If the child tells what the girlfriend or boyfriend does differently in school, this could also be a solution to the problem.
+If the child tells what the girlfriend or boyfriend does in school, this could also solve the problem.

-Important for healthy communication is: No monologizing!
+Important for healthy communication is: No monologue!
 No accusations!
 No whipped emotions!
-This way everyone feels more comfortable, there is no permanent stress and the family climate is not negative, but positively noticeable in the health.
+This way everyone feels more comfortable, there is no permanent stress and the family climate is not negative, but noticeable in the health.